 In response to the question of what kind of model can be used to achieve storytelling and storytelling in preschool curriculum, the three key components that form the storytelling and storytelling curriculum model were identified and discussed as follows: First: The basics of storytelling curriculum.
 And storytelling, Second: General principles of storytelling and storytelling.
-Third: Elements of storytelling and storytelling and storytelling and storytelling and storytelling and storytelling program is "cyclical" - that is, the basics of providing information infrastructure for principles and elements - and principles for providing the requirements for any action in relation to the elements.
+Third: Elements of storytelling and storytelling.
+The relationship between these three components of the DC storytelling and storytelling program is "cyclical" - that is, the basics of providing information infrastructure for principles and elements - and principles for providing the requirements for any action in relation to the elements.
 Storytelling is a specialized storytelling activity that utilizes the basics and commitment to the principles of the curriculum, formulates action guidelines to apply to a particular level of the educational system, and produces each of the four elements of the storytelling program.
 On this basis, a "cycle of action" emerges that follows the general rules of being a cycle (Figure 1).